Light neutrino masses from gravitational condensation: the Schwinger-Dyson approach: Introduction

-In this work we use the Schwinger-Dyson equations to demonstrate that an enhanced gravitational attraction can trigger the formation of an active neutrino condensate which induces dynamical symmetry breaking.
+In this work, we use the Schwinger-Dyson equations to demonstrate that an enhanced gravitational attraction can trigger the formation of an active neutrino condensate which induces dynamical symmetry breaking.
 We treat gravity as an effective quantum field theory in the spirit of \cite{Donoghue:1994dn}.
-With minimal assumptions, we show that a non-trivial vacuum can be achieved and find that scale of the phase transition is close to the Planck scale.
+With minimal assumptions, we show that a non-trivial vacuum can be achieved and find that the phase transition scale is close to the Planck scale.
 However, new particle degrees of freedom are required to provide finite support to the condensate.
 Neutrinos remain free particles below the scale of condensation (similarly to \cite{Dvali:2016uhn}) in analogy to the Nambu-Jona-Lasinio (NJL) model \cite{Nambu:1961tp} where the constituent fermions are free (unconfined).
 Furthermore, due to gravity's democratic nature, it will provide a small mass for all fermions.

-The work presented in this paper is structured as follows: in \secref{sec:SDEs} we review the Schwinger-Dyson equations (see Ref. \cite{Roberts:1994dr} for an in depth discussion of Schwinger-Dyson methods in QCD and QED) and discuss the leading order diagram which contributes to gravitationally induced neutrino chiral symmetry breaking.
+The work presented in this paper is structured as follows: in \secref{sec:SDEs} we review the Schwinger-Dyson equations (see Ref. \cite{Roberts:1994dr} for an in-depth discussion of Schwinger-Dyson methods in QCD and QED) and discuss the leading order diagram which contributes to gravitationally induced neutrino chiral symmetry breaking.
 We find that chiral symmetry is preserved if the bare graviton propagator is used.
-As a consequence, we apply the dressed graviton propagator which is discussed in detail in \secref{sec:gravprop}.
-Further, in this section we introduce the pertinent parameters upon which the neutrino masses depend: the condensate scale $\Lambda$ and two quantities which parametrise the particle content, $A$ and $B$.
-We elucidate upon the challenges of finding the chiral breaking vacuum and present two solutions to the Schwinger-Dyson equations in \secref{sec:extra} and \secref{sec:const} respectively.
+Consequently, we apply the dressed graviton propagator, which is discussed in detail in \secref{sec:gravprop}.
+Further, in this section, we introduce the pertinent parameters upon which the neutrino masses depend: the condensate scale $\Lambda$ and two quantities which parametrise the particle content, $A$ and $B$.
+We elucidate the challenges of finding the chiral breaking vacuum and present two solutions to the Schwinger-Dyson equations in \secref{sec:extra} and \secref{sec:const} respectively.
 Finally, we summarise and make concluding remarks in \secref{sec:discussion}.